Unpaid Wages Attorney in San Diego

 Employers can, however, limit an employee’s vacation accrual.
 These caps should be intended to prevent excessive vacation accrual, but employers must allow employees reasonable time periods to use their vacation.
 Caps on vacation accrual also cannot be used as a way to deny employees their vacation benefits.

-Training Policy Restrictions
+Unpaid Training Restrictions

 Employers can only escape paying for training programs, lectures, or meetings if all of the following criteria are met: